crmontgomery/udacity-event-planner/README.md

 ##Database Setup
 1. Download or clone the git repository
 2. To setup the database run the sql code from _install/install.sql file.
 This file will create the database and all necessary tables within it.
 3. You will need to change the database login credentials in the dist/app/config.php file.
+4. You will also need to change the URL constant in the dist/app/config.php file.
+All url's for project resources are based off of this.

 ##Development
 1. In windows (not sure on Mac) open the folder where the repository is found (all the files are displayed).